St Francis Xavier’s Cathedral Restoration Appeal

 As part of our partnership with National Trust South Australia, all donations are tax deductible.

-For further information on donations please contact Jane Juniper on P: 8210 8223 of by email E: firstname.lastname@example.org
+For further information please contact Mary Coombe on P: 8210 8117 or by email E: firstname.lastname@example.org